nguyenhphilip/philintheblank/content/poems/08-11-22-things-im-not/index.md

-You want to say you feel lost and alone, that you feel like you're the world's biggest dunce every morning when you wake up empty-handed and every empty-handed minute before nightfall.
+You want to say you feel lost and alone, that you feel like you're the world's biggest dunce every morning when you wake up empty-handed every empty-handed minute before nightfall.
-But she is not what you need right now.
+But she's not what you need right now.
 You need to confront, with compassion, whatever it is that led you here.
 You need to let go of the dreams and fantasies